-WHO: Third of women suffer domestic violence (Update)June 20th, 2013 by Maria Cheng in Health /
+WHO: Third of women suffer domestic violence (Update)June 20, 2013 by Maria Cheng in Medicine & Health / Health

 About a third of women worldwide have been physically or sexually assaulted by a former or current partner, according to the first major review of violence against women.